ryubi/Crowd-Lister/README.md

 # Crowd-Lister
-Aggregates the top tracks from the most popular Spotify playlists that match your specific criteria.
-Enter a term that describes a playlist, like "Workout," and it will find the tracks that have appeared most frequently in workout playlists.
+Aggregates the top tracks from the most popular Spotify playlists that match your specific keyword criteria.
+Enter one or more term(s) that describes a playlist, such as workout or beach and it will find the tracks that have appeared most frequently in the playlists that match those keywords.
+These songs can then be added to your own playlist(s).
+This app is made with help from the Spotfiy Web API.